underscoreio/shapeless-guide/src/pages/generic/products.md

 ## Deriving instances for products {#sec:generic:products}

-In this section we're going to use shapeless to derive type class instances for products
+In this section we're going to use shapeless to derive type class instances for product types
 (i.e. case classes).
 We'll use two intuitions: